vkkumars1/fakeapi-ecommerce/README.md

-# Product Catalog App
+# FakeApi - Ecommerce
 Hey there!
-This is a product catalog application where you can browse, edit, and manage products.
+This is a  FakeApi - Ecommerce  application where you can browse, edit, and manage products.
 I built this using React and some cool modern tools to make it fast and user-friendly.

-## What Can You Do With This?

 When you open the app, you'll be able to: